 HIV CAPACITY BUILDING ASSISTANCE

-Capacity Building generally refers to a process to increase the skills, infrastructure, and resources of individuals, organizations and communities.
-Capacity building is a key strategy for the promotion, delivery and sustainability of HIV prevention programs.
+Capacity building generally refers to a process of increasing the skills, infrastructure, and resources of individuals, organizations, and communities.
+It is a key strategy for promoting, delivering, and sustaining HIV prevention programs and our efforts to end the HIV epidemic.

 The Denver PTC’s CBA Program

-is one of three organizations that are proud to offer tailored technical assistance to CDC-funded health departments, community-based organizations, and their partners located within the West Region.
+is one of twelve organizations that are proud to offer tailored technical assistance to CDC-funded health departments, community-based organizations, and their partners across the nation

 Request Assistance